LovelyBuggies/LovelyBuggies.github.io/notes/content/rl/understanding_bellman.md

 {{< katex />}}

-# Understanding Bellman
+# Understanding Bellman Equations
 {{< postbadges >}}

 ## Bellman Equation and Operator

 ### Definition

-The Bellman Equation and optimal Bellman Equation for V-values are, (Sutton and Barto 2018).
+The Bellman Equation and optimal Bellman Equation for V-values are (Sutton and Barto 2018),
 {{< hint info >}}
 Note on determinism: The deterministic form is $V(s) = \max_{a} \{ R(s, a) + \gamma V(s')\}$, where $s'\gets T(s,a)$.
 {{< /hint >}}